张力 Li Zhang

 1. Job Dynamics and Life-Cycle Wage Growth (with Naijia Guo and Ben Zou)

-2. Growing without Gentrification: The Impact of Technology Shocks on Low- and High-skilled Migration in China (with Suqin Ge, Naijia Guo, Zibin Huang, and Junsen Zhang)
+2. Growing without Divergence: The Impact of Innovation on Low- and High-skilled Migration in China (with Suqin Ge, Naijia Guo, Zibin Huang, and Junsen Zhang)

 Publications